Materials-Consortia/OPTIMADE/optimade.rst

 The :object:`provider` objects are meant to indicate links to an "Index meta-database" hosted by database providers.
 The intention is to be able to auto-discover all providers of OPTiMaDe implementations.

-A list of known providers can be retrieved as described in appendix `Database-Provider-Specific Namespace Prefixes`_.
+A list of known providers can be retrieved as described in section `Database-Provider-Specific Namespace Prefixes`_.

     **Note**: If a provider wishes to be added to ``provider.json``, please suggest a change to the OPTiMaDe main repository (make a pull